szepeviktor/multipart-robotstxt-editor/readme.txt

 - Include or exclude plugins - e.g. sitemap plugins - output to robots.txt (filter output)
 - Include or exclude a remote text file (the common part)
 - Include or exclude custom records from the settings page (the site specific part)

+= Where is robot.txt? =

+WordPress handles robots.txt as a virtual URL - just the same way as posts and pages.

+So when you browse to `https://example.com/robots.txt` WordPress generates robots.txt on the fly.

 = TODO =